 LAVA V2 is the second major version of LAVA.
-The major user-visible features
+The major user-visible features are:

-changes in terms of how a distributed LAVA instance is installed, configured and used for running test jobs.
+The architecture has been significantly improved since V1, bringing major changes in terms of how a distributed LAVA instance is installed, configured and used for running test jobs.

 Migration to V2 started with the 2016.2 release.

 This overview document explains LAVA using

 http://validation.linaro.org/ which is the official production instance of